 Also in the cast are Dorothy Kirsten, Jarmila Novotna, Carl Benton Reid, Eduard Franz, Richard Hageman, Ludwig Donath, Alan Napier, Paul Javor, Carl Milletaire, Shepard Menken, Vincent Renno and Nestor Paiva.

-It is written by Sonya Levien and William Ludwig, suggested by Dorothy Caruso’s biography of her husband.
+The Great Caruso is written by Sonya Levien and William Ludwig, suggested by Dorothy Caruso’s biography of her late husband, Enrico Caruso His Life and Death.
 However, the opening credits state: ‘The events, characters and firms depicted in this photoplay are fictitious.
 Any similarity to actual persons, living or dead, or to actual firms is purely coincidental.’
+So, the film is a highly fictionalised take on the life of Caruso, though, yes, it still does follow the basic facts of Caruso’s life.

 The conductor Richard Hageman, who plays Carlo Santi, knew Caruso and led performances with him at the Metropolitan Opera, including the 1918 War Relief Benefit re-created in the film.